Id-Dark-Dragon/Flask_Flask-SocketIO_ToDOs_WebApp/README.md

 # ToDo Flask Application

  a simple Package-Based Structure Flask app
-<br>This project was done as a hands-on practical project to practice building a web app using Flask, Flask-SocketIO, and Flask extensions.
+<br>This project was done as a hands-on practical project to practice building a web app using Flask, Flask-SocketIO, Flask extensions, and also web page designing.